DIR Floortime Essentials

 The DIR Floortime approach is guided by several foundational principles.
 The educational goals for DIR Floortime programs are built on four interrelated premises:

 These principles emphasize that each child is unique and requires a tailored approach to facilitate their development.
 It recognizes that emotions are vital to learning and that interactions powered by strong relationships enhance growth.
-For more detailed insights, parents can explore 10 things to know about dir floortime.
+For more detailed insights, parents can explore 10 things to know about DIR floortime.

 Individualized Goals in Floortime Programs